When planning your BBQ, did you know that the best way to defrost ribs is to thaw them in the refrigerator for at least 24 hours?

 While this is the quickest method, it is also the most difficult, and you must follow some safety rules to ensure the quality of the ribs.

-Remove all packaging forms and wrap from the ribs after taking them out of the refrigerator, including plastic wraps, labels, and foam wrapping.
+Remove all packaging forms and wrap them from the ribs after taking them out of the refrigerator, including plastic wraps, labels, and foam wrapping.
 Most packaging is not heat resistant and contains chemicals that may melt into the ribs during microwaving.

 Check the features of your microwave to see if it has a defrost function.
 If it does, set it to defrost mode and select the type of meat you’re thawing.
 If your microwave does not have this feature, set the power to 30 percent and place your frozen ribs in a microwave-safe container, loosely covered with a lid.